Open Accessibility Menu

 • Warm compresses

-Some St. Luke's clinics, such as Miller Creek Medical Clinic, have ophthalmology services for routine eye care or any eye injuries or concerns.
+Some Aspirus St. Luke's clinics, such as Miller Creek Medical Clinic, have ophthalmology services for routine eye care or any eye injuries or concerns.
 If you are experiencing dry eyes and the self-care tips don't help, please see your eye doctor or talk to your primary care physician.